DDM-Lab/janus/README.md

 logging in without having to type a password is recommended as it is generally more secure than logging in with a password.

+All users are members of the `ddmlab` group which may be useful for easily sharing write access to files that might otherwise be difficult to share.

+If you are new to Unix, there is a wealth of information about it available online.
+Note that you’ll typically be interacting with Janus from the command line, so you may want to focus on tutorials and so on that concentrate on that, rather than those aimed at GUI users of personal Linux machines.
+You may also find searching for the more general Unix command line rather than the more specific Linux; while there are differences between different Unix implementations, the similarities dominate the differences.

 There is a mailing list, janus-users@lists.andrew.cmu.edu, to which users and other interested lab members are subscribed.
 Besides announcements of various Janus issues, please also use it to coördinate use of Janus that may impact others.
-For example, you might send a message saying something like
+For example, you might send a message saying something like,

 > I’m going to be running a resource intensive simulation for about the next 48 hours, and so it will
 > be difficult for others to use massive resources on Janus during that time.
 Please let me